matomo-org/plugin-LoginLdap/README.md

 The suffix will be added to usernames to generate an e-mail address for your users.

+Users are synchronized every time they log in.
+You can use the `loginldap:synchronize-users` command to synchronize users manually.

 ### Piwik Access Synchronization

 LoginLdap also supports synchronizing access levels using attributes found in LDAP.
 To use this feature, first, you will need to modify your LDAP server's